radarlabs/radar-sdk-android/MIGRATION.md

 ## 1.1.x to 1.2.0

-No code or project metadata changes are required to upgrade from 1.1.x to 1.2.0.
+No code changes are required to upgrade from 1.1.x to 1.2.0.

 ## 1.0.x to 1.1.0